 View original post 960 more words

+People today often identify themselves as spiritual but not religious.
 Of course much can be said of the actual definitions of being 'spiritual' and 'religious', but in general, people take that by being spiritual but not religious means they do not need to associate themselves with an organised religious body.
 My reading of various sources … Continue reading Spiritual but not Religious?